Inflation unexpectedly stays put, highest since May

 High inflation, which peaked at 5.2 percent last year, has weighed on consumer spending, holding back the economy's recovery from its second recession in four years.

-Investec economist Philip Shaw said inflation was likely to rise above 3 percent over the next few months, cutting chances the BoE will add to its 375 billion pounds of bond purchases.
+Investec economist Philip Shaw said inflation was likely to rise above 3 percent over the next few months, cutting chances the Bank will add to its 375 billion pounds of bond purchases.

 "We feel a likely rise in inflation is going to result in the Monetary Policy Committee keeping policy on hold, but much depends on how weak the economy is," he said.